 3. Enable social media booking

 Social media is an ever-increasing factor for guests finding and booking hotel accommodation online.
-Hotels can make booking easier for travellers by having a booking engine that can integrate with Facebook.
+Hotels can make booking easier for travellers by linking their social media accounts directly to their booking engine.
 Coupled with a mobile-friendly interface, your potential guests won’t be restricted when booking a stay at your hotel.

 4. Create a smart and intuitive booking process